Mr Clarke Miss Taylor Mrs Marvell

 Our Designated Safeguarding lead person in school is Mr Clarke.

 The Deputy Designated Safeguarding leads are Miss Taylor and Mrs Marvell.

-Our Designated Safeguarding Governor is Mr T Elliott.
+Our Designated Safeguarding Governor is Mr Simon Youngman.

 At Brook Field we have adopted the definition of the term Safeguarding as stated in Keeping Children Safe in Education.

 ‘Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.’
-(DfE ‘Keeping Children Safe in Education, Sept 2016)
+(DfE ‘Keeping Children Safe in Education)